 It seems that social distancing will remain for some time, and we can assume the office environment will need to change to accommodate this and make the environment safe for all.
 Just what that looks like is yet to be defined, but it’s important to start looking at the ways necessary changes could be implemented.

 What will the ‘new normal’ look like for your business?
-If you need any help or advice on how to maintain excellent communications, take a look at 3 remote working solutions we have put together.
+If you need any help or advice on how to maintain excellent communications, take a look at our remote working solutions.
 Or call us on 03330 888 999 to speak to one of our experts.